elementor/elementor-developers-docs/src/widgets/rendering-text.md

 # Rendering Text

 The most common [widget rendering](./widget-rendering) use case is to print the value of a simple text control.
-These controls are usually found in the "Content" tab.
+These controls are usually found in the content tab.

 ## Printing Text Values